ajungers-ga/sql-lab-carmen/README.md

 ## Final Reflections

+This lab was a fun story that reminded me of the movie 'Catch Me If You Can'.
-This lab was a clever and engaging way to reinforce real SQL concepts through a narrative problem-solving format.
+It was an engaging way to reinforce the SQL concepts taught through the lessons from our Lead Instructor.
 It helped me become more confident in using `JOIN`, `GROUP BY`, subqueries, and filtering techniques.
 The challenge of connecting multiple clues across different datasets mirrored real-world data exploration tasks and improved my logical thinking with SQL.
 ---

 ## Tech Used